-- 6.2.16 Given the iterative design development described under Chapter 4, each chapter recognises that some mitigation measures have been 'embedded' through design development.
-Each topic chapter summarises the embedded mitigation relevant to the assessment topic, and the assessment of permanent and temporary impacts is undertaken in cognisance. - 6.2.17 Each chapter includes a series of mitigation tables which identify: - Standard A9 Mitigation typical best practice items that will be applied and referenced across all A9 Dualling projects - Embedded Mitigation items that are embedded through the Proposed Scheme design, but which must be delivered during the construction stage to ensure the Proposed Scheme results in the residual impact assessed - Project Specific Mitigation items that are further required to mitigate Proposed Scheme impacts, such as peat/ habitat restoration, landscape proposals and management plans, that must be implemented to avoid, reduce or offset identified impacts

-- 6.2.18 For a range of assessment topics, additional mitigation requires additional land to provide, for example, replacement woodland and/ or screen planting, peat restoration and ecological habitat management, or to address morphological (erosion and scour) risks. - 6.2.19 Figure 6.2 below shows an interim step in the development of additional mitigation proposals, where each relevant topic used GIS to identify and record land areas required around the works assessment boundaries.
-Each area was assigned a reference, with the relevant purpose recorded.
+- 6.2.17 Given the iterative design development described under Chapter 4, each specialism recognises that some mitigation measures have been 'embedded' through design development.
+Each topic chapter summarises the embedded mitigation relevant to the assessment discipline, and the assessment of permanent and temporary impacts is undertaken in cognisance. - 6.2.18 Each chapter includes a series of mitigation tables which identify: - Standard A9 Mitigation typical best practice items that will be applied and referenced across all A9 Dualling projects - Embedded Mitigation items that are embedded through the Proposed Scheme design, but which must be delivered via construction to ensure the Proposed Scheme results in the residual impact assessed - Project Specific Mitigation items that are further required to mitigate Proposed Scheme impacts, such as peat/ habitat restoration, landscape proposals, management plans, that must be implemented to avoid, reduce or offset identified impacts - 6.2.19 For a range of topics, additional mitigation requires additional land to provide, for example, replacement woodland and/ or screen planting, peat restoration and habitat management, or to address morphological (erosion and scour) risks. - 6.2.20 Figure 6-2 below shows an interim step in the development of additional mitigation proposals, where each relevant topic used GIS to identify and record land areas required around the permanent and temporary assessment boundaries.
+Each area was assigned a topic reference number, with the relevant purpose also recorded.
 In many instances, land required for mitigation envelops temporary works areas.

-Figure 6-2: Overview of identification of land required for mitigation approach
+Figure 6-2: Overview of interim GIS approach to identification of land required for mitigation

-- 6.2.20 This approach enabled discussions between specialists to determine which mitigation proposals were conflicted, or were required before others could be introduced; for example, peatland restoration before appropriate ecological habitat or landscape planting or seeding.
-The adopted approach also supports assessment of potential residual and cumulative effects. - 6.2.21 The developed outcome is presented in Environmental Mitigation Drawings 6.1 to 6.14 (Volume 3).
-These identify what environmental mitigation applies to each land parcel.
-Appendix 6.1 provides details on species mixes illustrated on the Environmental Mitigation Drawings. - 6.2.22 All land identified for mitigation purposes will be included within the Land Made Available for the Proposed Scheme, and subject to Compulsory Purchase, where applicable.
-Note that Land Made Available (LMA) and Compulsory Purchase Order (CPO) boundaries for the Proposed Scheme may differ.
-CPO will apply to land that is required for the Proposed Scheme, but which is not already owned by Scottish Ministers; whereas, LMA relates to all land made available, which will include Scottish Ministers' land and land subject to CPO. - 6.2.23 In certain instances, the Environmental Mitigation Drawings (Volume 3) may identify exclusion zones; this is where areas within the overall LMA boundary are to be protected from damage by prevention of access to Contractors and excluded from construction activity.
-Typically, such areas may be within, or on the boundary of, designated nature conservation sites. - 6.2.24 With respect to the mitigation tables noted previously, Table 6-1 below summarises the format and column headings used.
+- 6.2.21 This approach enabled discussions between specialists to determine which mitigation proposals were conflicted, or were required before others could be introduced; for example, peatland restoration before appropriate ecological habitat or landscape planting or seeding.
+The adopted approach also supports assessment of potential residual and cumulative effects. - The developed outcome is presented in Environmental Mitigation Drawings 6.1 to 6.12 (Volume 3).These identify what environmental mitigation applies to each land parcel.
+Appendix 6.1 explains the details of the planting and seeding species mix, which are illustrated on the Environmental Mitigation Drawings. - All land identified for mitigation purposes will be included within the Land Made Available (LMA) for the Proposed Scheme, and subject to Compulsory Purchase, where applicable.
+Note that the LMA and Compulsory Purchase Order (CPO) boundaries for the Proposed Scheme may differ.
+CPO will apply to land that is required for the Proposed Scheme, but which is not already owned by Scottish Ministers; whereas, LMA relates to all land made available, which will include Scottish Ministers' land and land subject to CPO. - 6.2.24 In certain instances, the Environmental Mitigation Drawings (Volume 3) may identify exclusion zones; this is where areas within the overall LMA boundary are to be protected from damage by prevention of access to Contractors and excluded from construction activity.
+Typically, such areas may be within, or on the boundary of, designated nature conservation sites. - 6.2.25 With respect to the mitigation tables noted previously, Table 6-1 below summarises the format and column headings used.